 How To Optimize Your Images For Blazing Fast Event Websites

-A one-second delay in page load times yields, according to Moz, 11% fewer page views, as well as a 16% decrease in customer satisfaction and a 7% loss in conversions / registrations
+A one-second delay in page load times yields, according to Moz, 11% fewer page views, as well as a 16% decrease in customer satisfaction and a 7% loss in registrations

 Fast-loading event sites perform better on all fronts: better user experience, higher conversions, more engagement, and higher search rankings.

-And site speed matters even more on mobile devices; no one wants to download a 5MB website on their smartphones.
+And site speed matters even more on mobile devices; no one wants to download a 5MB website on their smartphone, right?

 But what does that have to do with images?